Andrew was nominated for “Senior IP Barrister of the Year” by Managing IP, 2021 and 2022.

 Molavi v Hibbert EWHC 121 – Acting for the BBC in successfully resting joining the BBC to a claim for copyright infringement.
 It was alleged that two episodes from the BBC’s ‘Silent Witness’ series infringed various scripts and screenplays created by Ms.Molavi.

-Quinn Packaging Ltd v Linpac Packaging Ltd EWHC 2119 – Acting for patentee in an IPEC action to revoke a patent for obviousness.
-Patent related to plastic packaging technology.
+Quinn Packaging Ltd v Linpac Packaging Ltd EWHC 2119 – Acting for the patentee in an IPEC action to revoke a patent for obviousness.
+The patent related to plastic packaging technology.

 Happy Camper Productions Ltd v BBC ECDR 11 – Represented the BBC in successfully resisting an urgent interim injunction to prevent the imminent broadcast of a new flagship series.
 The claim was based on copyright infringement of a script.